BCH-RC/DiVenn2/README_v2.md

 ### **Contact & Contributions**

-DiVenn is developed and maintained by the **Bioinformatics Core at Boston Children's Hospital**.
+DiVenn is developed and maintained by the **Research Computing Bioinformatics Team at Boston Children's Hospital**.
 For issues or feature requests, [open an issue](https://github.com/BCH-RC/DiVenn2/issues) or reach out through the homepage.